ACAA Educational Foundation

 forums. - Last updated June 28, 2006

-ln addition to receiving the scholarships, recipients were offered the opportunity to attend the World of Coal Ash 2017.
-The winning scholarship essays were published in their entirety in Issue 1, 2017 of ASH at Work magazine.
+The winning scholarship essays will be published in their entirety in Issue 1, 2018 of ASH at Work magazine.

 The ACAA Educational Foundation Scholarship Program is an annual competition that aims to foster and support students’ interests in CCP research and sustainable use.